collective/ECSpooler/backends/xml/README.txt

   * Unzip this archive under the 'backends' directory of your ECSpooler installation (for example '/opt/ESpooler/backends/').

-  * Adjust values for INTERPRTER and OPTIONS in the script 'backends/XML/xml.sh' to your system environemnt.
+  * Adjust values for INTERPRETER and OPTIONS in the script 'backends/XML/xmllint.sh' and 'backends/XML/saxon.sh' to your system environemnt.

-  * Make sure that the script 'backends/XML/xml.sh' is executable.
+  * Make sure that the scripts 'backends/XML/xmllint.sh' and 'backends/XML/saxon.sh' are executable.

 Security